Boundary Independent Broadcasts in Graphs: Boundary independence

 \begin{corollary} If $G$ is a connected graph of order $n\geq2$, then $\alpha_{\operatorname{bn}}(G)=n-1$ if and only if $G$ is a path or a spider. \end{corollary}

 \textbf{Proof. }Let $f$ be a bn-independent broadcast on $G$ and assume first that $G$ is a tree.
-Then $\sigma(f)=n-1$ if and only if all edges of $G$ are covered by $f$ and the number of edges covered by $v$ equals $f(v)$ for each $v\in V_{f}^{+}$.
+As shown in the proof of Proposition \ref{Prop_UB_for_weight}, $\sigma(f)=n-1$ if and only if all edges of $G$ are covered by $f$ and the number of edges covered by $v$ equals $f(v)$ for each $v\in V_{f}^{+}$.
 This holds if and only if

 \begin{enumerate} \item[(1)] each $v\in V_{f}^{+}$ is a leaf and the subgraph induced by $N_{f}(v)$ is a path of length $f(v)$. \end{enumerate}

 Since $G$ is connected and $f$ is bn-independent,